Millennials Need Soft Skills Training

 - Assimilating into a new workplace culture

 - Working with team members assertively and diplomatically

 - Approaching a supervisor for coaching and mentoring

 - Developing transferable long-term career goals, such as problem-solving, communication, negotiation and leadership

 While the tug of war between the importance of soft skills versus hard skills in the workplace can go in either direction at any given time, the fact is both skill sets are essential to thrive in today’s business world.
 Emotional intelligence is just as important as IQ and learning and development teams need to ensure that training initiatives focus on developing both skill sets.

 About the Author

-Michelle Eggleston is editorial director for Training Industry Magazine.
-She has a passion for the written word and more than eight years of experience writing, editing and managing publications.
-From newsletters to magazine production, she transforms ideas and viewpoints into a thought-provoking message that resonates with readers.
+Michelle Eggleston is the editorial director of Training Industry Magazine.
+She has more than eight years of experience writing, editing and managing publications.
+From newsletters to magazine production, she plans and develops thought-provoking content that resonates with a target audience.
 Eggleston holds a bachelor’s degree from NC State University in English with a concentration in creative writing.
 Connect with Michelle on LinkedIn.